-Find City wellness and benefits programs and events, and articles on fitness with a touch of technology; physical therapy; lowering breast cancer risk; cold relief; inflammation linked to many disorders; and food habits everyone needs.
+Find City wellness and benefits programs and events, and articles on change your habits, change your life; staying active with health challenges; help for head injuries; give the gift of safety; and less stress, more joy.
 Share the newsletter with family members by forwarding it to your personal email address.
 See the online version for more health articles and tools.

 If there is any discrepancy between the information contained on this site and insurance contracts, other legal documents or the terms of an authorized collective bargaining agreement, the contracts, legal documents and applicable collective bargaining agreements will govern